 The most forward-thinking brands let these most engaged and influential customers tell their story, showcasing the brand’s products in actual use.
 They encourage these micro influencers to share feedback on social channels and place a call-to-action on all the marketing materials online and offline.

-With social media aggregation tools like Flockler, they identify micro influencers and content is curated, categorised and displayed digitally - encouraging other customers to purchase the product too.
+With social media aggregators, they identify micro influencers and content is curated, categorised and displayed digitally - encouraging other customers to purchase the product too.

 No?
 Need tips on how to engage micro influencers in creating user-generated content?